charmoniumQ/charmonium.freeze/README.rst

     - If function contains no locals or globals except other immutables, it is immutable.
     - If a collection is immutable and contains only immutables, it is immutable.
   - ☑ Make performance benchmarks.
+  - ☐ Consider making a fast-path for dataclasses.
+  - ☐ Consider a config option that states "all classes/functions from X.Y are stateless."
+      - For example, most of the standard library is stateless (e.g., ``re``)